lwang-astro/PeTar/README.md

 ```shell
 petar.galpy.help [potential name]
 ```
 This command fetches the potential definition from the official Galpy documentation (note: not extensively tested).
-Additionally, the `-o` option enables the creation of a configuration file tailored to a specific potential.
-This file can then be read by the `petar` command line option: `--galpy-conf-file`.
+Additionally, the `-o` option enables the creation of a configuration file template of a specific potential.
+After adjustment of this file, it can be read by the `petar` command line option: `--galpy-conf-file`.

 ## References